scholarslab/scholarslab.github.io/collections/_posts/2014-11-07-on-not-knowing-what-im-doing.md

 title: On Not Knowing What I'm Doing
 category: blog
 tags:
-- praxis program
+- praxis
-- learning
+- learning experience
 ---

 A couple of weeks ago, Jeremy and the rest of the Scholars’ Lab staff helped us learn the basics of HTML, CSS, and Git.
 Then I promptly forgot them.
 Then, with wonderfully patient help from the staff, I remembered them, only to forget them again.
 After putting my limited HTML and CSS knowledge to good use working on my web page, I’m cautiously optimistic that I won’t take all semester to figure out what I’m doing.